Skip to main content

 Spend your Monkey Credits to take Monkey Cards.
 For example, if you have 5 Monkey Credits, you can take a Monkey Card worth 5 Monkey Credits.

-The color of the Decoration Brick in the staircase you just built determines which Monkey Cards (worth 3, 4, or 5 Monkey Credits) you can take:
+The color of the Decoration Element in the staircase you just built determines which Monkey Cards (worth 3, 4, or 5 Monkey Credits) you can take:

 You can always take multicolored Monkey Cards worth 1, 2, or 6 Monkey Credits.